County-call prep

 Questions for access, roads, driveway, and public works

-Who maintains the road, and are there road or maintenance agreements?
+• Who maintains the road, and are there road or maintenance agreements recorded?

-Does the parcel appear to have documented legal access, or should title/survey/legal review confirm that?
+• Does the parcel appear to have documented legal access, or is title or survey review still needed?

-Are there known road, drainage, bridge, washout, slope, or access limitations?
+• Are there road, drainage, bridge, washout, slope, or access limitations the county already knows about?

 For a deeper access screen, see landlocked property and access before buying.